![]() |

 stamping by legs.
 "Dewlap" above its beak became long from a rush

 of blood, and now dangles at each movement of the giant.
-From time to time
+From time to time it

-it stops and shakes by wings and tail, having turned to females.
+stops and shakes by wings and tail, having turned to females.
 In the answer

 they ceremoniously bow, lifting up tails to backs, and clap by tiny wings.
+Heads

-long time, and Whitechest, having taken a look at birds, walks further.
+and Whitechest, having taken a look at birds, walks further.

 Every new day the sun heats more hotly, and one from the most dangerous inhabitants